Ontario HR Compliance Check Up – 5 Key Requirements

 #2 Employee Communications

 The range of information that must be posted in a workplace may surprise even seasoned HR teams.
-So, it is worthwhile to tour the workplace, and ensure that the following information is posted:
+Unless all of your employees are fully remote, it is worthwhile to tour the workplace, and ensure that the following information is posted:

 • Copy of OHSA;